thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // @public
 export class DropErc721Module {
-    constructor(network: NetworkOrSignerOrProvider, address: string, options?: SDKOptions);
+    // Warning: (ae-forgotten-export) The symbol "SDKOptions" needs to be exported by the entry point index.d.ts constructor(network: NetworkOrSignerOrProvider, address: string, options?: SDKOptions);
     balance(): Promise<BigNumber>;
     balanceOf(address: string): Promise<BigNumber>;
+    // Warning: (ae-forgotten-export) The symbol "NFTMetadataInput" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "TransactionResultWithId" needs to be exported by the entry point index.d.ts
+    //
+    // @beta
+    createBatch(metadatas: NFTMetadataInput[]): Promise<TransactionResultWithId<NFTMetadata>[]>;
     // Warning: (ae-forgotten-export) The symbol "NFTMetadataOwner" needs to be exported by the entry point index.d.ts get(tokenId: BigNumberish): Promise<NFTMetadataOwner>;
     // Warning: (ae-forgotten-export) The symbol "ClaimCondition" needs to be exported by the entry point index.d.ts